“Our Country, our whole country, may we ever have willing hearts and stout arms to defend it.”

-The newly married couple then began their lives together in their hometown of Sunbury, where William Hendricks was a farmer with a personal estate valued at $300, according to the federal census.
+The newly married couple then began their lives together in their hometown of Sunbury, where William Hendricks was a farmer with, according to the federal census, a personal estate valued at $300 (the equivalent of roughly $5,025 in the year 2021).

 Daughter Mary A. Hendricks arrived in 1861.
 The year was also a noteworthy one because it marked the entry of William Hendricks into the same arena where his father had played an active civic leadership role for more than a decade.
-He was elected to the post of Street Commissioner for the Borough of Sunbury on 15 March 1861 while his father was elected as an Assistant Burgess.
+On 15 March 1861, William M. Hendricks was elected to the post of Street Commissioner for the Borough of Sunbury while his father was elected as an Assistant Burgess.

 The remainder of the company, numbering between forty and fifty men, was raised, and in the afternoon, at the beating of the drum, the men met and drilled, and in the evening, marched to the Lutheran church, where Rev. Rizer preached a sermon on the ‘crisis.’
 The house was immensely crowded.
 The ladies were engaged all day in making shirts and necessary articles for the soldiers.
 Sunday turned into battalion-day for the protection of the flag!
 Long may it wave!

-The Sunbury residents left behind were by no means unpatriotic or lazy.
-Many had packed other Court House rooms on the same night the Guards were electing their officers, and continued to meet afterward, according to Bell’s History of Northumberland County to raise means for “providing for the families of the married soldiers, and furnishing clothing for those not provided with the articles necessary for a campaign.”
+The Sunbury residents they left behind were by no means unpatriotic or lazy.
+Many had packed other Court House rooms on the same night the Guards were electing their officers, according to Bell’s History of Northumberland County, to raise the means necessary for “providing for the families of the married soldiers, and furnishing clothing for those not provided with the articles necessary for a campaign.”

-During their Three Months’ Service, while enrolled as members of Company F of the 11 Regiment, Pennsylvania Volunteer Infantry, the Sunbury Guardsmen were heralded for their valor by Governor Curtin in the Battle of Falling Waters, the first Civil War engagement in the Shenandoah Valley.
-They also engaged in the fighting at Martinsburg and Bunker Hill, Virginia before returning home on 31 July 1861.
-Following their honorable discharge, many opted to reenlist, inspiring others from the community to enlist in the army or navy in order to preserve America’s union.
+During their Three Months’ Service, while enrolled as members of Company F of the 11th Regiment, Pennsylvania Volunteer Infantry, the Sunbury Guardsmen were heralded for their valor by Governor Curtin in the Battle of Falling Waters.
+Also known as the Battle of Hoke’s Run, this clash with soldiers loyal to the Confederate States of America was the first Civil War battle to take place in Virginia’s Shenandoah Valley.

 William M. Hendricks Joins the Fight

-William McCullough Hendricks became another of the early responders to President Abraham Lincoln’s call for volunteers to preserve America’s union when he personally enrolled for Civil War military service at Sunbury in Northumberland County, Pennsylvania on 19 August 1861.
-Officially mustered in at Camp Curtin in Harrisburg, Dauphin County on 2 September, he entered as a Private with Company C of the 47th Regiment, Pennsylvania Volunteer Infantry.
+William McCullough Hendricks became another of the early responders to President Abraham Lincoln’s call for volunteers to preserve America’s Union and eradicate the brutal practice of chattel slavery across the United States when he personally enrolled for Civil War military service in Sunbury in Northumberland County, Pennsylvania on 19 August 1861.
+Officially mustered in at Camp Curtin in Harrisburg, Dauphin County on 2 September, William Hendricks officially entered military life as a Private with Company C of the 47th Regiment, Pennsylvania Volunteer Infantry.

 We expect to leave tonight for Washington or Baltimore.
 Our company has been made the color company of the regiment, the letter being accorded to rotation used, C. It is the same as E in the 11th.
 Wm.
 M. Hendricks has been appointed Sergeant Major, so that Sunbury is pretty well represented in the regiment, having the Quartermaster, Sergeant Major and Color Company….
 Boulton is lying by me as I write, just about going to sleep.